phillipus85/EDA-Practice/README.md

 ## About The Project

-This is a template repository to use in the project implementation for the data structures and algorithms (#EDA) course at Uniandes.
+This a repository to practice data structures and algorithms.

-**IMPORTANT** This is a work in progress and is part of a teaching framework for undergraduate college students at Universidad de los Andes.
+**IMPORTANT** This is a work in progress and is used to teach undergraduate college students.
 This project Is NOT intended as a full-functional source code project.

 [Back to top](#challenge-template)